Identifying and characterizing superspreaders of low-credibility content on Twitter: Methods

 \subsubsection{Bot Score}

-Some research has reported that social bots can play an important role in the spread of misinformation~\cite{shao2018spread}.
+Some research has reported that social bots can play an important role in the spread of untrustworthy content~\cite{shao2018spread}.
 Therefore, we adopt a Bot Score metric that represents the likelihood of an account being automated~\cite{socialbots-CACM}.
-A user's Bot Score is given by the popular tool BotometerLite,\footnote{\url{botometer.osome.iu.edu/botometerlite}} which returns a score ranging from zero to one, with one representing a high likelihood that an account is a bot.
-The BotometerLite machine learning model relies only on user metadata from the Twitter V1 API~\cite{Yang2020botometer-lite}.
+A user's Bot Score is given by the popular machine learning tool BotometerLite,\cite{BotometerLite} which returns a score ranging from zero to one, with one representing a high likelihood that an account is a bot.
+Machine learning models are imperfect but enable the analysis of significantly larger datasets.
+BotometerLite is selected for its high accuracy, which will minimize error, and its reliance only on user metadata from the Twitter V1 API~\cite{Yang2020botometer-lite}.
 This allows us to analyze the user objects within our historical data, calculating the likelihood that a user was a bot \textit{at the time of observation}; as opposed to relying on other popular tools that query an account's most recent activity at the time of estimation~\cite{botometer_v4}.
 Since we obtain a score from the user object in each tweet, we set user $i$'s Bot Score equal to the mean score across all tweets by $i$ in the observation period.